Oral vs verbal and be confusing, but these two words have slightly different nuances that are worth understanding.

 Oral and verbal are two words with slightly different meanings.
 Oral refers to things that go into or come out of the mouth, while verbal refers to spoken communication.
 Since spoken communication comes from the mouth and therefore is verbal, writers sometimes get these mixed up.

 The rule of thumb for these words is this: if you are writing about talking or speaking, use verbal.
 If you are talking about something else referring to the mouth, use oral.
 The one exception to this rule is oral reports and oral exams which are spoken but the word oral is appropriate.
+If you liked this post, you might be interested in our peek vs. peak guide.

 FAQs on Oral vs Verbal